oualidikhou/oualidikhou.github.io/team.md

 <section>
   <h1 class="gradient-text" data-i18n="team.title">Research Team &amp; Collaborators</h1>
   <p class="hero-bio" data-i18n="team.intro">
-    Research is a collaborative effort.
-I am fortunate to work with brilliant minds at the IUSTI Laboratory and beyond.
+    Research is built on collaboration and shared expertise.
+I am fortunate to work with brilliant teams at both the IUSTI Laboratory and CERISC at ENSOSP, exploring innovative approaches in fire dynamics, safety, and emergency response.
+These collaborations allow me to combine numerical modeling, experimental studies, and applied research to make a tangible impact on firefighter training and civil safety.
   </p>

   <div style="margin-top:2rem;">